 Some medical conditions and their treatments increase the risk of blood clots.
 Examples include:

-Inherited clotting disorders (these affect about 5-8 percent of the population)
+Inherited clotting disorders (these affect about 5-8 percent of the population; learn how DNA health testing can tell you your risk for hereditary thrombophilia)

 Recent trauma or surgery, especially to the lower extremities.